leyao-daily/KubeChat/kserve/README.md

 - `Dockerfile`: This file contains instructions for building a Docker image for the application.
 - `deployment.yaml`: This file contains the configuration for the kserve deployment.
 - `input.json`: This file contains the input data to test the llm inference
-- 'test.sh': This file contains the command to test the llm inference
+- `test.sh`: This file contains the command to test the llm inference

 To use a file, you can typically open it in your text editor or run it in your terminal, depending on the file type.